 The prices vary widely, as do the bindings and the text (some have introductions or illustrations.)
 If you are going to collect only first editions of your book, you will need to determine which first editions you want and work with a book dealer who specializes in firsts.

 Author signed books are often sought after by collectors, but this can be a tricky area when collecting classics.
-Some signatures - like Mark Twain's - add tens of thousands of dollars to the book's value.
+Some signatures - like Mark Twain's - add to the book's value.
 Other signatures, like science-fiction writer Ray Bradbury's, bring less since Bradbury signed thousands of books during his lifetime.

 Another potential problem with signed books is that perhaps they weren't signed to begin with.
 In the early 20th century, printing methods were so good that a printed signature might pass for an original, and this happened a lot with Herman Melville, Nathaniel Hawthorne, Twain and Irving.

 Illustrated editions of classics are another area of collecting.
 Sometimes classics were republished with art by Picasso, or Calder, making the art as valuable as the text it was based on.
-There are many series of illustrated books and you can see some samples of them online to get an idea of prices.
+There are many illustrated classic books, and you can see some samples of them online to get an idea of prices.

 When you purchase antique books, you need to be careful of hidden problems.
 Check carefully before you buy!